 From my grandpap's woodshop to your job site.

-Brandon Carroll founded Bit & Grain after more than 25 years working in technology, including roles at Cisco Systems and Amazon Web Services.
-He saw firsthand how powerful good systems can be.
+I spent more than 25 years in technology, including time at Cisco Systems and Amazon Web Services.
+I saw firsthand how powerful good systems can be.
 Large companies use technology to track costs, manage operations, and make smarter decisions every day.
 Small businesses rarely get access to those same advantages.

-As someone who enjoys woodworking and building projects in his own garage workshop, Brandon experienced many of the same frustrations tradespeople face: disorganized tools, duplicate purchases, scattered project information, and the constant feeling that there had to be a better way to manage everything.
-Over time, he realized the deeper issue was not just organization.
+I enjoy woodworking and building projects in my own garage workshop, and I experienced many of the same frustrations tradespeople face: disorganized tools, duplicate purchases, scattered project information, and the constant feeling that there had to be a better way to manage everything.
+Over time, I realized the deeper issue was not just organization.
 It was visibility.

 The questions every tradesperson knows